 Satisfactory Academic Progress (SAP) Policy

 To be eligible to receive federal and state financial aid, you must be maintaining progress toward a specific degree or credential.
-Maintaining academic progress at California State University, Fullerton (CSUF) means you must: 1) meet the minimum cumulative grade point average standard, 2) meet the "pace" requirement by completing at least 70% of the units you attempt each academic year, and 3) complete your educational program within the maximum timeframe.
+Maintaining academic progress at California State University, Fullerton (CSUF) means you must: 1) meet the minimum cumulative grade point average standard, 2) meet the "pace" requirement by completing at least 70% of your cumulative units attempted, and 3) complete your educational program within the maximum time-frame.

 The Office of Financial Aid does not impose a minimum number of units each semester, although most financial aid programs require at least 6 units per semester (half-time status) to receive funds.
 Therefore, you may decide each semester how many units you will attempt.
 In deciding, consider such factors as employment, course difficulty, family responsibilities, academic probation, etc.

 What Is CSUF's Definition Of "Completed Units"?

 You complete a course when you earn credit by receiving a passing grade.
 The following grades do not count toward your completed units (however, they do count toward attempted units): F, NC, W, WU, AU, I, IC, U, WF, SP, RD, RP.

 Do Remedial & Repeated Courses Count For Financial Aid?